Adam Smith’s Moral and Political Philosophy

 This is a picture that owes a great deal to Hume and Joseph Butler, but gets worked out by Smith in much greater detail.
 It has been hailed by some as an especially sensible recognition of the kind and degree of virtue appropriate to modern liberal politics and commercial society (Berry 1992; McCloskey 2006).
 Others see a darker, more pessimistic attitude towards virtue in Smith, echoing the kinds of worries to be found in Rousseau about the corruption wrought by commerce (Dwyer 1987, chapter 7).
 Still others argue that Smith’s account of virtue re-works but to a remarkable degree also retains the highest ideals of both the Christian and the ancient Greco-Roman traditions, suggesting that his willingness to uphold such an ideal of character even in modern commercial societies should be understand as a critique rather than an endorsement of Rousseau (Hanley 2009).

-In any case, Smith gives us more a virtue ethics than the rule-based moral systems we identify with Kant and the utilitarians.
-Nevertheless, he also tries to incorporate some of the intuitions that generated these other systems.
-As we have seen, he thinks that we need to submit to general rules, and his reasons for supposing that relying on sentiment alone can feed our self-deceit anticipate Kant's critique of moral sentimentalism in the Groundwork (see Fleischacker 1991).
+In any case, Smith gives us more a virtue ethics than a rule-based moral system along the lines proposed by Kant and the utilitarians.
+Nevertheless, he tries to incorporate some of the intuitions that generated these other systems.
+As we have seen, he thinks that we need to submit to general rules, and his reasons for supposing that relying on sentiment alone can feed our self-deceit anticipate Kant’s critique of moral sentimentalism in the Groundwork (see Fleischacker 1991).
 Smith also acknowledges that we in fact judge actions by their effects as well as their intentions, and thinks this sort of judgment is appropriate as long as we look at effects as they are intended, and not just as they happen to occur.
 The “merit” of actions, he says in Book II of TMS, depends on their consequences, even if their propriety is independent of consequences; the point, for him, is just that these are two different elements of moral judgment and the first is of greater importance than the second (188).
 Having insisted on this, he grants that in some cases the consequences of an action—where they threaten the very survival of our society, for instance—may trump all other considerations (90–91).

 Smith handles the importance of culture under the heading of “custom and fashion.”
 Book V of TMS takes up this topic, acknowledging the influence of prevailing opinions in each society over all sorts of value judgments, and granting that what is regarded as virtuous will vary to some extent in accordance with this influence.
 The French value politeness more than the Russians, and the Dutch value frugality more than the Poles (TMS 204).
 The leisured classes in every country tend to be less strict about sexual mores than the working classes (WN 794).
 These are easily explicable differences, and not worrisome ones: they are matters of emphasis, and cannot affect “the general style of conduct or behaviour” of a society.
 That general style of conduct cannot vary in its essentials.
 No society could survive otherwise (TMS 209, 211).